 Figure 1 shows a basic patch for pixel drawing in jit.lcd.
 Everything is driven by the qmetro, which bangs once per frame.
 The trigger provides three bangs in controlled order (the third will be used later.)
 The subpatcher drawstuff contains the calculations that create the image.
 It has two outlets, one for lists of X,Y pairs, the other for lists RGB color values.
 Anything at all can be in there, as long as the outputs are formatted right.
-The Ladd object makes this a center origin drawing-- both positive and negative values of X and Y are expected.
+This patch assumes that anything generated will have an origin in the center of the image, with negative values for X and Y when necessary.